guoguo12/billboard-charts/README.md

 * `rank` &ndash; The song's current position on the chart.
 * `change` &ndash; A string indicating how the song's position has changed since last week.
 This may be of the form '+n' or '-n', where 'n' is an integer; this indicates that the song's position has increased or decreased by 'n' points.
 This string could also be 'New' or 'Re-Entry'; this indicates that the song wasn't on the chart last week because it is either completely new to the chart or re-entering the chart after leaving it for at least a week.
 Additionally, this string is 'Hot Shot Debut' for the highest-ranked 'New' song.

+### More resources

+For additional documentation, take a look at the source code for `billboard.py`, or use Python's interactive `help` feature.

+If you're stuck or confused: This is a small project, so you can also just email me (Allen).
+My contact info is on my profile page.

 Contributing
 ------------